omfj/omfj-suckless/README.md

-# suckless
+# OMFJ Suckless

-My forks of dwm and dwmblocks.
+My fork of dwm and dwmblocks with a few patches applied.
+You can see the patches in the `patches/` folder.